(This photo is the closest image I could find depicting how I remember Hurricane High School when I attended 6th-8th grades there, between 1957–1960.)

 It would have been better for us Mormon Fundamentalist children participating in the LDS Mormon public schools if our parents had let us be a part of them.
 Instead, they made no effort to teach us how to get along with them — nor anyone else not of our faith.

-Many parents and leaders in the town were furious that semester when a “Polygamist” got the top ranking in town for the best grades; ie, had out-ranked/ outflanked all the little “Saints.”
-So now you understand why Miss Naegle unfairly got out her Grade Book at the very moment I was able to again move up to almost the “A” section in her class.
+Many parents and leaders in the town were furious that semester when a “Polygamist” got the top ranking in town for the best grades; ie, had out-ranked/ outflanked all the little “Saints,” from 7th to 11th.

 We left off in Part 3 where I had almost gotten back up into the “A” section of our class.
 Then my eighth-grade English teacher Miss Naegle suddenly and unexpectedly had snatched up her BIG BLACK GRADE BOOK, saying: